 The costs of the Benedum Center and the Heinz History Center are original acquisition costs by the Authority.
 Any costs to build and improve these properties subsequent to acquisition have been incurred and capitalized solely by the Pittsburgh Trust for Cultural Resources and the Historical Society of Western Pennsylvania.

-Capital assets identified as Lower Hill Redevelopment relate to property within the Civic Arena Option Area as described in Note 13.
+Capital assets identified as Lower Hill Redevelopment relate to property within the former Civic Arena site as described in Note 13.

 5. CONSTRUCTION IN PROGRESS